LaboratoireMecaniqueLille/crappy/docs/source/tutorials/more_complexity.rst

 tune the data flowing through the Links.
-As the Modifiers distributed with Crappy will surely not cover all the possible use cases, we strongly encourage you to have a look at the section detailing :ref:`how to code your own Modifiers <1.
-Custom Modifiers>`.
+As the Modifiers distributed with Crappy will surely not cover all the possible use cases, we strongly encourage you to have a look at the section detailing :ref:`how to code your own Modifiers <tutorials/custom_objects:1. custom modifiers>`.
 You can :download:`download this Modifier example </downloads/more_complexity/tuto_modifiers.py>` to run it locally on your machine.
 The Modifiers distributed with Crappy are also showcased in the `examples folder on GitHub <https://github.com/LaboratoireMecaniqueLille/